 Roger Fenton is a towering figure in the history of photography, the most celebrated and influential photographer in England during the medium’s “golden age” of the 1850s.
-Before taking up the camera, he studied law in London and painting in Paris.
-He traveled to Russia in 1852 and photographed the landmarks of Kiev and Moscow; founded the Photographic Society (later designated the Royal Photographic Society) in 1853; was appointed the first official photographer of the British Museum in 1854; achieved widespread recognition for his photographs of the Crimean War in 1855; and excelled throughout the decade as a photographer in all the medium’s genres—architecture, landscape, portraiture, still life, reportage, and tableau vivant.
+He traveled to Russia in 1852 and photographed the landmarks of Kiev and Moscow.
+He also was a founding member of the Photographic Society in 1853; was appointed the first official photographer of the British Museum in 1854; achieved widespread recognition for his photographs of the Crimean War in 1855; and excelled throughout the decade as a photographer in all the medium’s genres—architecture, landscape, portraiture, still life, reportage, and tableau vivant.

 In early 1856 Fenton began to actively seek a more economical means of reproducing and circulating his photographs to a wider audience.
 He was impressed by Paul Pretsch’s "photogalvanographic" process which was a photomechanical means of reproducing photographs, drawings or paintings in ink printed on a press.
 Fenton and Pretsch joined forces in the Patent Photo-Galvanographic Company and launched the ambitious publication "Photographic Art Treasures" – the first periodical devoted to promote photography as art that was illustrated by photomechanical process.
 (Eder.
 P 582).
 The process was called Photogalvanography, which Pretsch patented in 1854.
 It was heralded in the British photographic press: "The first surprise on viewing these really lovely proofs is that of seeing a photograph in printer’s ink!"